 - purpose – they know what they do makes a difference.

-This type of motivation is better for idea generation long-term.
-You’ll get better ideas if people feel they can choose to work on their idea, they can improve their skills and know the impact it will have.
+These are better for long-term idea generation.
+You get better ideas if people feel they can work on their idea, improve their skills and see the impact it’ll have.

 To create beautiful ideas, you need to bring together different personality types with clear roles and responsibilities who are intrinsically well motivated.